 The Rapid7 Security Advisory Service relies heavily on the CIS top 20 critical controls as a framework for security program analysis because they are universally applicable to information security and IT governance.
 Correct implementation of all 20 of the critical controls greatly reduces security risk, lowers operational costs, and significantly improves any organization's defensive posture.
-The 20 critical controls are divided into System, Network, and Application families, and each control can be subdivided into sections in order to facilitate implementation and analysis.
+The 20 critical controls are divided into Basic, Foundational, and Organizational families, and each control can be subdivided into sections in order to facilitate implementation and analysis.

-The first of the 20 controls, “Inventory of Authorized and Unauthorized Devices” is split into 6 focused sections relating to network access control, automation and asset management.
+The first of the 20 controls, “Inventory and Control of Hardware Assets” is split into 6 focused sections relating to network access control, automation and asset management.
 The control specifically addresses the need for awareness of what's connected to your network (Tip: Don't forget to scan your network for IoT devices), as well as the need for proper internal inventory management and management automation.
 Implementing inventory control is probably the least glamorous way to improve a security program, but if it's done right it reduces insider threat and loss risks, cleans up the IT environment and improves the other 19 controls.

 What it is:

-The Inventory of Authorized and Unauthorized Devices is part of the “systems” group of the CIS top 20 critical security controls.
+Inventory and Control of Hardware Assets is part of the "basic" group of the CIS top 20 critical security controls.
 It specifically addresses the need for awareness of what is on your network, as well as awareness of what shouldn't be.
 Sections 1.1, 1.3 and 1.4 address the need for automated tracking and inventory, while 1.2, 1.5 and 1.6 are related to device-level network access control and management.
 The theme of the control is fairly simple; You should be able to see what is on your network, know which systems belong to whom, and use this information to prevent unauthorized users from connecting to the network.
 High maturity organizations often address the automation and management sections of this control well, but Rapid7 often sees gaps around network access control based on inventory due to the perceived complexity of implementing NAC.

 How to implement it:

-There are numerous effective ways to implement the Inventory of Authorized and Unauthorized Devices control.
+There are numerous effective ways to implement the Inventory and Control of Hardware Assets control.
 Many of them will also significantly improve the implementation of other controls relating to network access, asset configuration, and system management.
 Successful implementations often focus on bridging existing system inventory or configuration management services and device-based network access control.
 The inventory management portion is usually based on software or endpoint management services such as SCCM, while access control can leverage existing network technology to limit device access to networks.

 Robust implementation of DHCP logging and management will effectively address sections 1.1, 1.2, and 1.4 of Critical Control #1.
 Deploying DHCP logging and using the outputs to establish awareness of what is currently connected to the network is an extremely good first step to full implementation.
 Tracking DHCP activity has an additional impact on the IT support and management side of the organization, as well; it serves as a sort of “early warning” system for network misconfiguration and management issues.
 For organizations with a SIEM solution or centralized audit repository, ingested DHCP logs can allow correlation with other security and network events.
 Correlating the logs against additional system information from tools like SCCM or event monitoring services can also assist with inventory tracking and automated inventory management, which has added benefits on the financial and operations management side of the shop, as well.